adaltas/node-nikita/src/write/properties.coffee.md

     timestamp if value is not a string.
 *   `content`
     List of properties to write.
-*   `destination`
+*   `target`
     File path where to write content to.
 *   `local_source`
     Treat the source as local instead of remote, only apply with "ssh" option.
 *   `merge`
-    Merges content properties with destination file.
+    Merges content properties with target file.
 False by default
 #   `separator`
     The caracter to use for separating property and value. '=' by default.
 *   `ssh` (object|ssh2)